Reading time: 2 minutes

 |Ils/elles||étaient||tombés (m) tombées (f)||They had fallen.|

-So with that, we end this lesson.
+So with that, we end this lesson on the pluperfect tense in French.
 Hopefully we’ve answered your questions so far.
 If not, feel free to ask them in the comments!